Fede Vico: Club career

-Vico scored a backheel own goal in a 1–2 home defeat against Getafe CF, on 9 March 2015.
+Vico scored a backheel own goal in a 1–2 home defeat against Getafe CF on 9 March 2015.
 His team were eventually relegated as last.

-On 1 February 2016, after no additional appearances for Anderlecht, Vico was loaned to Albacete Balompié in his country's second division.
+On 1 February 2016, having made no additional appearances for Anderlecht, Vico was loaned to Albacete Balompié in his country's second division.
 On 8 December, the free agent signed with CD Lugo of the same league until June 2018.

 Vico joined CD Leganés on 5 July 2018, on a two-year contract.
-Four days later, he was loaned to second tier side Granada CF for one year.
+Four days later, he was loaned to second-tier side Granada CF for one year.

 On 11 June 2019, after achieving promotion, Granada activated Vico's buyout clause and he signed a permanent two-year deal with the club.
-On 15 August 2021, he returned to Leganés after agreeing to a two-year contract.
+On 15 August 2021, he returned to Leganés by agreeing to a two-year contract.

 On 1 September 2023, Vico joined Super League Greece side Asteras Tripolis FC.
-The following 15 January, after just one league match, he moved back to his home country after signing a short-term deal with AD Alcorcón in division two.
+The following 15 January, with just one league appearance to his credit, he moved back to Spain on a short-term deal at AD Alcorcón in division two.

-Vico agreed to a five-month contract at second-tier CD Eldense in January 2025, after six months of inactivity.
-On 9 July, after suffering relegation, he joined Primera Federación side UD Ibiza.
+Vico agreed to a five-month contract at second-tier CD Eldense in January 2025.
+On 9 July, he joined UD Ibiza of Primera Federación, being released in January 2026 and resuming his career in that league with Pontevedra CF and Hércules CF; just three days after his arrival, the former issued a press release announcing he would not join because of undisclosed "circumstances beyond the club's control", wishing him "all the best during this difficult time."